SumoLogic/sumologic-documentation/docs/send-data/sources/installed-collectors/collect-forwarded-events-windows-event-collector.md

     ![windows event log source icon.png](/img/send-data/windows-event-log-source-icon.png)

 1. Choose **Local** or **Remote** for **Type of Windows Source**.
-Remote types require you to [configure a few settings](Remote-Windows-Event-Log-Source/Preconfigure-a-Machine-to-Collect-Remote-Windows-Events.md "Preconfigure a Machine to Collect Remote Windows Events") to enable remote access.
+Remote types require you to [configure a few settings](preconfigure-machine-collect-remote-windows-events.md) to enable remote access.
 A Remote Windows Event Log Source uses a single Sumo Logic Collector to collect Windows event log entries from multiple remote systems.

     ![type of windows event log source.png](/img/send-data/windows-event-log-source.png)

 1. Set the following: * **Name.** Type the name you'd like to display for this source in the Sumo Logic Web Application.

    * **Description.** Optional description.
    * **Windows host(s).** **(Remote Source only)**Enter one or more hostnames for the Windows machines from which you want to collect Windows Events.
 If you'd like to collect from more than one remote host, separate the hostnames with a comma.
 (If you enter more than one hostname, each host must allow event log access from the same domain user.
-See the [prerequisites](Remote-Windows-Event-Log-Source/Preconfigure-a-Machine-to-Collect-Remote-Windows-Events.md "Preconfigure a Machine to Collect Remote Windows Events") for more information.)
+See the [prerequisites](preconfigure-machine-collect-remote-windows-events.md) for more information.)
 The hostname can be a maximum of 128 characters.
-The hostname values are parsed and applied to your event logs as \_sourceHost [metadata](Remote-Windows-Event-Log-Source.md "Remote Windows Event Log Source") automatically.
+The hostname values are parsed and applied to your event logs as \_sourceHost [metadata](remote-windows-event-log-source.md) automatically.
 The value is parsed from the field `Computer` in your event logs.
    * **Source Category.** Enter a string to tag the logs collected from this Source with searchable metadata.
 For example, typing **web_apps** tags all the logs from this Source in the sourceCategory field.
-For more information, see [Metadata Naming Conventions](../04Reference-Information-for-Sources/Metadata-Naming-Conventions.md "Metadata Naming Conventions") and our [Best Practices: Good Source Category, Bad Source Category](../../01-Design-Your-Deployment/Best-Practices:-Good-Source-Category,-Bad-Source-Category.md "Best Practices: Good Source Category, Bad Source Category").
-You can define a Source Category value using system environment     variables, see [Configuring sourceCategory using variables](Remote-Windows-Event-Log-Source.md "Remote Windows Event Log Source") below.
+For more information, see [Metadata Naming Conventions](../reference-information-sources/metadata-naming-conventions.md) and our [Best Practices: Good and Bad Source Categories](../../design-deployment/best-practices-source-categories.md).
+You can define a Source Category value using system environment variables, see [Configuring sourceCategory using variables](#configuring-sourcecategory-using-variables) below.
    * **Fields.** Click the **+Add Field** link to define the fields you want to associate, each field needs a name (key) and value.

       * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists in the Fields table schema.